 Even though he was a gifted pilot, Dieter did not allow his demanding career to stop him from giving himself to build up the Church in the politically and economically scarred area of central Europe.
 He served as a stake president in both the Frankfurt and Mannheim Stakes before being called as a General Authority in 1994.
-Since then President Uchtdorf has traveled to build and bless the Church, his service only amplified with his subsequent callings to the Quorum of the Twelve in 2004 and the First Presidency for ten years from 2008 to 2018.
+Since then Elder Uchtdorf has traveled to build and bless the Church, his service only amplified with his subsequent calling to the Quorum of the Twelve in 2004.
+He also served in the First Presidency for ten years from 2008 to 2018.

 Although his life in the last few decades has been occupied by full-time Church service, Elder Uchtdorf still holds a great love for flying—and that regard is well known.
 Worldwide, members of the Church look forward to his stories of flying and the spiritual analogies he draws from them.
 Knowing this, Elder Uchtdorf once remarked, after beginning a talk with a nonflying analogy, “At this point some of you may be thinking, ‘that’s all very fine and good, but what does it have to do with flying an airplane?’”2 Amidst the chuckles, he proceeded to relate his earlier analogy to one about flying.